OUR

 OUR GUIDES

-Our exceptional guides are fully certified by the Association of Canadian Mountain Guides or the International Federation of Mountain Guides Associations and have a wealth of experience guiding in a backcountry winter environment.
-Each day, our guiding and snow safety team meticulously monitors snow and weather information and assesses safety hazards to make informed decisions on terrain selection and manage the risks we recognize are present in heli-skiing.
-And of course, ensure we source the best snow every day.
+Our exceptional guides are fully certified by the Association of Canadian Mountain Guides or the International Federation of Mountain Guides Associations and bring a wealth of experience in a backcountry winter environment.
+Each day, our guiding team carefully monitors weather and snowpack data to assess terrain and manage the risks associated with heli-skiing, while also finding the best snow possible.

-We are supported by our Medical Director Dr. Cam Molder, who has been advising our guiding and lodge teams on all medical and emergency protocols and procedures since 2007.
+We are also supported by our Medical Director Dr. Cam Molder, who has advised our operations on all medical protocols and procedures since 2007.

-We partner with Arrow Helicopters from Revelstoke, BC with A-Stars for our Classic Program and Skyline Helicopters with an Augusta Koala for our Private Program.
-All helicopters are inspected and serviced daily at our lodge hangar by certified on-site engineers.
+Our helicopter operations are built around safety, efficiency, and clear communication.
+We work with trusted partners: Arrow Helicopters (A-Stars) for our Classic Program and Skyline Helicopters (Augusta Koala) for our Private Program.
+All aircraft are serviced daily at our on-site hangar by certified engineers.

-Prior to the first day of skiing, a comprehensive helicopter awareness and safety training session is provided to each group of guests by our pilots.
-While out in the field, pilots check-in every half hour with our lodge dispatch who track their location and provide weather updates.
-All helicopters are equipped with GPS tracking, a Garmin InReach and additional safety and rescue equipment.
+Prior to your first ski day, our pilots deliver a comprehensive helicopter awareness and safety briefing.
+While out in the field, pilots and guides check-in every half hour with our lodge dispatch who track aircraft location and provide weather updates.
+Each helicopter is equipped with GPS tracking, a Garmin InReach and rescue equipment.

 INDUSTRY AFFILIATIONS